QuantumScape Corporation (QS) Stock: The Story of a 52-Week Stock Range

 QS Stock Price Performance Analysis

 Investors have been left with mixed emotions regarding the stock price performance over the year, as it’s been a mixed bag.
-This year’s metric has recorded a Price increase of 28.75%.
-However, over the past six months, we’ve seen a stronger performance of -3.31%.
-The price of QS fallen by 14.24% over the last 30 days.
-And in the last five days, it has surged by 13.35%.
+This year’s metric has recorded a Price increase of 11.11%.
+However, over the past six months, we’ve seen a stronger performance of -7.89%.
+The price of QS fallen by 2.27% over the last 30 days.
+And in the last five days, it has fallen by -5.41%.